ephbaum/EphWordsBlog/src/content/blog/2023/12/2023-12-23-2023-week-51-almost-a-whole-set.md

 title: 2023 - Week 51 - Almost a Whole Set
 postSlug: 2023-week-51
 pubDatetime: 2023-12-24T02:14:21.000Z
+ogImage: /assets/images/2023/12/candy-cane-lane.jpg
 featured: false
 draft: false
 tags:
   - saturday-post
-description: Wherein I lay out another week's events but really phone it in.
-I need to update this and add a photo...
+description: Wherein I lay out another week's events but kind of phone it in.
+I talk about grieving the passing of my father, talk about the week before Christmas, our Christmas Eve Eve tradition of driving past other people's Christmas lights, and I share the photo of an owl.
 ---

+Update 2023-12-24: I filled in the rest of Saturday, fleshed out a couple things, and added a couple images.
+Feel free to check out the history of this post [here](https://github.com/ephbaum/EphWordsBlog/blob/main/src/content/blog/2023/12/2023-12-23-2023-week-51-almost-a-whole-set.md).

 Here we are at the final stretch.
 This is the last day of the end of the last full week of this year.
 Soon it will be 2024 and I'll have completed my commitment to myself to post every Saturday.